securityinmobility/autosec-framework/documentation/ModuleDevelopmentGuide.md

 Date | Author | Changes
 --- | --- | ---
-07.07.2021 | Marco Michl | Initial creation, description of installation, logging, repo and CI-Structure
+07.07.2021 | Marco Michl | Initial creation, description of installation, logging, repo and CI-Structure 29.07.2021 | Marco Michl | Further description on how the framework itself is started and used

 ## Installation